callumhardy/ACF-Instructions-Helper/README.md

 # Examples

-## Disabling the Back end settings page
+## Disabling the back end settings page

 Here we are adjusting the defualt arguments of the plugin.

-Setting `activate_settings_page` will stop the settings page from displaying in the backend for all users
+Setting `activate_settings_page` to false will stop the settings page from displaying in the backend for all users

 	add_filter( 'acf_instructions_helper_args',function( $args ){